Eugene Fodor (violinist)

 Fodor made his solo debut with the Denver Symphony Orchestra at the age of 10, playing Max Bruch's Violin Concerto No. 1, and began touring as a soloist while still a young teenager.

 Fodor won numerous national contests before the age of 17, including First Prize in both the Merriweather Post Competition in Washington, D.C., and the Young Musicians Foundation Competition in Los Angeles.

-He went on to win first prize in the Paganini Competition in Italy in 1972, at the age of 22.
+Fodor went on to win first prize in the Paganini Competition in Italy in 1972, at the age of 22.
 It was this win that gained him widespread public attention.
 He achieved the highest prize awarded (second prize, shared with two other violinists since first prize was not awarded that year) in the International Tchaikovsky Competition in 1974 in Moscow, Russia.
 This award raised his profile further, as an American sharing the top Soviet prize during the height of the Cold War.
 He signed a recording contract with RCA Red Seal and was a frequent guest on The Tonight Show Starring Johnny Carson.
 Fodor was also awarded the European Soloist award "Prix Europeen du Soliste" in January 1999.

-Fodor appeared on the television show SCTV on 20 November 1981 in a parody of the Joan Crawford movie Humoresque called New York Rhapsody.
+Fodor appeared on the television comedy program SCTV, broadcast on NBC on 20 November 1981 in a parody of the Joan Crawford movie Humoresque called New York Rhapsody.